Marcus Henry (offensive lineman)

 Marcus Henry (born February 11, 1993) is an American football center.
 He played college football at Boise State University.

-Early years
+Early life

 Henry attended Bellevue High School.
 He was a two-way player, while contributing to the school winning the 3A State Championship in 2009 and 2010.
 As a junior, he received second-team All-conference honors.
 As a senior, he received All-state, All-Kingco and Kingco Conference Lineman of the Year honors.

 College career

 Henry accepted a football scholarship from Boise State University.
 As a redshirt freshman, he appeared in 11 games, playing on the special teams units.

 As a sophomore, he started 12 games at guard.
 He missed the season finale against University of New Mexico with an injury.
 As a junior, he started all 14 games.

 As a senior, he started all 13 games.
 He finished his college career after playing in 50 games with 39 starts.